MGU-Anuradha/FeedBack-Form/README.md

 It serves as a learning project :slightly_smiling_face: to explore and practice various concepts in React.js, including components, states, routing, and API integration with Firebase.

+:o: Additionally, the feedback form functionalities have been developed, focusing on functionality first.
+However, the visual design is a work in progress and will be enhanced soon for a more polished look and feel.

 ## Project Overview

 The project aims to create a feedback form for a hypothetical event or session.
 Participants can submit their feedback, which is stored in a Firebase database.